Tetramethylethylene

 Tetramethylethylene is a hydrocarbon with the formula Me2C=CMe2 (Me = methyl).
 A colorless liquid, it is the simplest tetrasubstituted alkene.

-Synthesis and reactions
+Synthesis

-It is prepared by base-catalyzed isomerization of 2,3-dimethyl-1-butene.
+It can be prepared by base-catalyzed isomerization of 2,3-dimethyl-1-butene.
+Another route involves direct dimerization of propylene.
+It can also be produced by photolysis of tetramethylcyclobutane-1,3-dione.

+Reactions

 Tetramethylethylene forms metal-alkene complexes with low-valent metals and reacts with diborane to give the monoalkyborane known as thexylborane.